Sinestro Corps: DC Rebirth

-Subsequently, in DC Rebirth, Sinestro uses the opportunity to establish the Sinestro Corps as the new force of 'order' in the universe, albeit through imposing fear rather than inspiring faith, with Soranik joining her father out of a lack of perceived options.
+Subsequently, in DC Rebirth, Sinestro uses the opportunity to establish the Sinestro Corps as the new force of 'order' in the universe, imposing fear rather than inspiring faith, with Soranik joining her father out of a lack of perceived options.
 However, as they establish a presence where Oa was once located, Hal Jordan forges a new ring for himself as the rest of the Corps return to this universe.

-Sinestro then sends out his enforcers of his Corps to control the new order of the universe with fear.
-The Sinestro Corps attacks a planet, but soon Hal emerges and returns of being Green Lantern in the fight.
-Hal attacks with his full powers causing the Sinestro Corps members to flee as Hal pursuits them.
-He follows them on the planet, as all the Sinestro Corps are to restrain him.
-While Hal tried to battle them, the Sinestro Corps gain the full power of fear throughout the universe to defeat him, and were ordered by Sinestro to bring Hal alive.
-The Sinestro Corps return to the base with granting to Sinestro with the captured Green Lantern, who they thought was Hal, but is actually Guy Gardner instead.
-Furious and unhappy, Sinestro demands where Hal is.
-A Corps member named Strafe mistook that rebel of being Soranik Natu, who has secured Hal safely, though he was killed by Sinestro.
-The Sinestro Corps are used to capture the people of the universe and imprison them in Warworld's engine to increase the power of fear.
+Sinestro then sends out his enforcers of his Corps to control the new order of the universe.
+The Sinestro Corps attacks a planet, but soon Hal Jordan arrives with his restored Green Lantern powers and drives the Sinestro Corp back.
+Hal causes the Sinestro Corps members to flee and pursues them.
+He follows them to the planet, where all the Sinestro Corps are ambush and restrain him.
+In order to defeat Hal Jordan the Sinestro Corps used the full power of fear throughout the universe, and were ordered by Sinestro to bring Hal to him alive.
+The Sinestro Corps return to the Sinestro with the captured Green Lantern, who they thought was Hal, but it's actually Guy Gardner instead.
+Furious, Sinestro demands to know where Hal is.
+The Sinestro Corps then begin capturing people and imprisoning them in Warworld's engine to increase the power of fear.

-When Hal has recovered, he invades Warworld and attacks the Sinestro Corps.
-They were about to attack, but their leader Sinestro appears and orders his Corps to stop so that he and Hal can go face to face in battle.
-Before Sinestro attacks him, he discovers too late his powers are decreased due to Soranik rescuing people from being imprisoned and escapes with them.
-Hal then uses his energies as a living construct to incinerate the Fear Warlord, apparently destroying the Sinestro Corps' leader, and Ranx for good.
+When Hal has recovered he invades Warworld and attacks the Sinestro Corps.
+As they were about to attack Sinestro appears and orders his Corps to stop so that he and Hal can go face to face in battle.
+Before Sinestro attacks him, he discovers too late his powers are decreased due to Soranik rescuing people from being imprisoned and escaping with them.
+Hal then uses his energies as a living construct to incinerate the Fear Warlord, apparently destroying Sinestro and Ranx.

 Prominent members

-Like the Green Lantern Corps, the Sinestro Corps has 7200 ring bearers, two for each of the 3600 sectors of space.
+Like the Green Lantern Corps, the Sinestro Corps has 7,200 ring bearers, two for each of the 3,600 sectors of space.